pixelated/pixelated-user-agent/README.md

 ### Developer Setup With Vagrant
-Please ensure that:
-  * You have an email user from your preferred leap provider ([How to](#registering-with-a-leap-provider)).
+Please ensure that you have an email user from your preferred leap provider ([How to](#registering-with-a-leap-provider)).

 ##### Requirements
-  * [virtualbox](https://www.virtualbox.org/wiki/Downloads) - Virtualbox is a virtual machine provider platform.
-It will be used by Vagrant to create a virtual machine ready to run the Pixelated User Agent.
   * [vagrant](https://www.vagrantup.com/downloads.html) - Vagrant is a tool that automates the setup of a virtual machine with the development environment in your computer.
 Inside the virtual machine's filesystem, this repository will be automatically mounted in the `/vagrant` folder.
+  * You will also need a vagrant [compatible provider](https://www.vagrantup.com/docs/providers/) e.g. [virtualbox](https://www.virtualbox.org/wiki/Downloads)

 ##### Set up
-To setup the pixelated user agent inside a vagrant machine, please copy-paste the following command to a terminal:
+To setup the pixelated user agent inside a vagrant machine, please run the following command to a terminal:

 ```bash
  curl https://raw.githubusercontent.com/pixelated/pixelated-user-agent/master/vagrant_setup.sh | sh